JakeRoyRandall/pantry-panic-sql/README.md

 Export the shopping list with `python3 pantry.py --db pantry.db shopping --format csv`.
 CSV uses name, current quantity, unit, and to_buy columns, sorted by purchase quantity descending then name; empty lists emit only the header.

 Create a recipe with `python3 pantry.py --db pantry.db add-recipe "Lunch" "Pasta=80" "Tinned tomatoes=1"`.
 Each quantity is per serving in the existing pantry item unit.
 Quote each argument when names contain spaces.
 Existing recipes, duplicate ingredients, unknown items, and invalid quantities are rejected; insertion is atomic.

+Add pantry stock with `python3 pantry.py --db pantry.db add-item "Chili flakes" g --minimum 20 --initial 50`.
+Units are g, ml, or each.
+Initial stock is an opening ledger movement and the item creation is atomic.
+Duplicate names and invalid quantities are rejected.